DTJF/libpruw1/src/doc/_9_debug.md

 the PRU.
 Below that header line the state of the bus data line (DQ) is logged in form of lines of characters.
-Each character stands for one micro second, the minus character (dotted line) indicates high state, and underscore characters indicate low.
+Each character stands for one micro second, the minus character (dotted line) indicates high state, and underscore characters indicate low state.
+Find examples in the following sections.

-The W1 bus works with precize time slots, transmitting a bit takes 70 us, so the output has one line (70 characters) per bit.
+The one wire bus works with precise time slots.
+Transmitting a bit takes 70 us.
+Each line of output (70 characters) represents the transmission of a single bit.

 ## Successful Transmission {#SecDbgSuccess}

 In case of successful transmission you'll see flat lines toggling between the high and low states.
 Each line starts in low state for 6 us.
-That's the master signal to start the next data transfer.
+That's the masters signal to start the next data transfer.
 The rest of the line depends on the action.

 ### Output  {#SecDbgOut}

 In case of output the master (BBB) controlls the DQ line.
-First, the line gets low for 6 us and depending on the desired transmission the line gets high immediately (bit = 1)
+First, the line gets low for 6 us and, depending on the desired transmission, the line gets high immediately (bit = 1)

 ~~~{.txt}